This page is sponsored by:

 Late 1930s beefcake photos of John Payne

 In 1940, when he signed with Fox, he appeared in six films, mostly musicals.
 Throughout the early 1940s, Payne starred in a number of big-budget musicals, such as Springtime in the Rockies (1942) and Iceland (1942).
-But after completing filming of Hello, Frisco, Hello (1942), like many other actors John Payne decided to do his part for the war effort.
+But after completing filming of Hello Frisco, Hello (1942), like many other actors John Payne decided to do his part for the war effort.
 He joined the Army Air Corps and became a flight instructor.
 Payne returned to Hollywood after his discharge in 1944 to resume his career.
 However, by the end of World War II, the popularity of musicals was declining.
 Following the war, Payne made several dramas, including his best-known film Miracle on 34th Street (1947; with Maureen O'Hara and Natalie Wood).
-Payne left Fox shortly after completing this film.
+Payne left Fox in 1947, shortly after completing this film.
 By the early 1950s, Payne had signed with Paramount and established himself as a western star in El Paso (1950), Passage West (1951), The Blazing Forest (1952), and Rails into Laramie (1954; with Mari Blanchard).
 He also made several film noir thrillers, including Kansas City Confidential (1952; with Coleen Gray), 99 River Street (1953; with Peggie Castle), and Slightly Scarlet (1956; with Rhonda Fleming and Arlene Dahl).

 the films of john payne